sourcegraph/handbook/content/departments/engineering/product/process/index.md

 #### Experimenting on sourcegraph.com

 We welcome experimentations on sourcegraph.com.
-It should be very easy to experiment on .com, send a tweet or email campaign out, and get some feedback in.
+It should be very easy to experiment on .com, send a tweet or email campaign out to get some traffics, and get early feedback in.

 The bar for an experiment on .com is the following: